APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 4. **TONE CATEGORIES:**
    - Code as `accusatory` if:
      * Attributes blame, ignorance, or wrongdoing to another group or actor with moral judgment or indignation
-     * E.g., "Admin has failed us," "They are complicit"
+     * E.g., "Admin has failed us," "They are complicit," “It was disheartening to see my fellow students defending that”
    - Code as `fear/distress` if:
      * Emphasizes emotional vulnerability, fear, or a sense of being targeted, unsafe, or endangered
      * E.g., "We no longer feel safe on campus", "We were physically threatened"